 Net assets without donor restrictions are net assets that are not subject to donor-imposed restrictions.
-Items that are included in this net asset category principally consist of fees for services and related expenses associated with the core activities of the Academy.
+Items in this net asset category include fees for services and related expenses associated with the core activities of the Academy and unrestricted contributions and grants and investment income.
 These net assets may be designated for specific purposes by action of the Board of Trustees for special programs, expenditures for plant and equipment, and/or general operating support.